Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Just the Deep Roads are freaky enough.

-One issue with the end of Witch Hunt, if the Warden goes through the Eluvian with Morrigan, they are effectively abandoning Finn and Ariane in the Mother's former lair.
+One issue with the end of Witch Hunt, if the romanced male Warden goes through the Eluvian with Morrigan, he is effectively abandoning Finn and Ariane in the Mother's former lair.
 Remember that you just defeated a giant spider outside not 5 minutes ago; what's to say nothing else is waiting for them outside?
 Also, is Ariane likely going to escort Finn back to the Tower where Templars could perhaps hold her for information on the location of her clan and their Keeper?
 Taking that into consideration, if they parted ways and Finn is left to return on his own, what's going to happen if a Templar patrol comes across him and believes him to be an escaped apostate?

 That is not so terrible.
 The worst monsters were cleared from the surface when they entered and, judging by the fact that we skip from the entrance to the Mother's Lair, there was nothing worth noting in the tunnels.
 Finn does not need Ariane to escort him the whole way to the tower; despite his age he's (surprisingly) a high-level mage.
 If he encounters Templars he can tell them exactly what he's told you - he has permission to leave the tower to perform research.
 If they don't believe him then they'll take him back to the tower - exactly where he's going anyway.

-The pride demon from the Mage's Harrowing.
+The Pride demon from the Mage's Harrowing.
 True, you never face it in-game (at least, not in the first one), but it gets one HELL of an scene.
 Mouse drops all pretense of helping you, and begins his transformation; Suddenly, the camera angle changes, and you're looking down at your character over the shoulder of a HUGE demon (most of whom you can't see); And then he implies that this isn't over.